maaxg/maaxg/README.md

 ## :teacher: Learning...

-- I'm currently learning Kotlin and React native.
+- I'm currently learning Kotlin and Swift.
 I want to to become a Mobile specialist in the future.

 ## 📫 How to reach me